Let’s work together to…

 What impact does travel have on Scotland’s carbon emissions?

+Reducing our carbon emissions is essential for our future, and our transportation choices can make a big difference.
 36% of Scotland’s GHG emissions in 2018 came from the transport sector, with 68% of this from road transport such as cars and vans.
 Unlike other sectors which have seen big reductions in emissions in recent years, transport emissions have only seen a small decrease since 1990, which is slowing down Scotland’s progress towards meeting net zero in 2045.
+We aim to advocate, enable and support our community to use sustainable and low-carbon means of transport, including more walking for short trips, cycling, car-sharing and using public transport.

 Did you know, each mile you walk rather than drive saves 276g of CO₂ emissions?

 • Walk or cycle for short journeys e.g. to the shop, school, or to work.
-Find out about Sustainable Kirriemuir’s e-bike loans here.
+Find out how to borrow one of our e-bikes.

 • Park a street away from where you need to be and walk the rest.